hekmon/transmissionrpc/README.md

 [![go.dev reference](https://img.shields.io/badge/go.dev-reference-007d9c?logo=go&logoColor=white)](https://pkg.go.dev/github.com/hekmon/transmissionrpc) [![Go report card](https://goreportcard.com/badge/github.com/hekmon/transmissionrpc)](https://goreportcard.com/report/github.com/hekmon/transmissionrpc)

-Golang bindings to Transmission (bittorent) RPC interface.
+Golang bindings to Transmission (bittorrent) RPC interface.

 Even if there is some high level wrappers/helpers, the goal of this lib is to stay close to the original API in terms of methods and payloads while enhancing certain types to be more "golangish": timestamps are converted from/to time.Time, numeric durations in time.Duration, booleans in numeric form are converted to real bool, etc...